darecophoenixx/wordroid.sblo.jp/lib/keras_ex/gkernel/README.md

 Welcome to GaussianKernel layer page!
 ====
 The GaussianKernel layer is a keras layer that projects to arbitrary high dimensions using the Gaussian kernel.
-If you need a strong classier machine with neural network, it is one way to create a network using this layer.
+If you need a strong classifier machine with neural network, it is one way to create a network using this layer.
 The network using this layer will have a very high expressive power.

 (see \_\_init\_\_.py)